 - Irregularity of the areola or nipple

-Whatever your reason, our board-certified plastic surgeon will listen to your concerns and determine if your expectations can be realistically achieved.
+Whatever your reason, our skilled plastic surgeons will listen to your concerns and determine if your expectations can be realistically achieved.
 In cases of breast revision, it is very helpful if you can provide as much information as possible about your prior surgery, including medical records and operative reports from your previous surgeon.

 According to the National Cancer Institute, about 200,000 women are diagnosed with breast cancer every year, and more than half of those patients will undergo a mastectomy or lumpectomy.
 While these procedures are effective at removing cancer, a mastectomy can leave you feeling self-conscious about how you look and physically unbalanced.